asyncio-docs/asyncio-doc/README.rst

 =====================

-Firstly, you need to install the Sphinx tool using the Linux package manager like ap-tget or dnf for example.
+Firstly, you need to install the Sphinx tool using the Linux package manager like apt-get or dnf for example.

 But if you want to install it via `pip <https://pip.pypa.io/en/stable/>`_ , you can create a virtual environment with the `venv` module of Python 3 ::